 Harassment and discrimination

 Whether you study or work at the University of Ottawa, it’s important to respect others and to feel respected in return.
-Your study or work environment definitely has an important place in your life.
-If you feel that your rights are being violated, or that you’re experiencing harassment or discrimination, know that you can change this situation.
+Your study or work environment definitely holds an important place in your life.
+If you feel that your rights are being violated or you’re experiencing harassment or discrimination, know that you can change this situation.

 The Human Rights Office serves University of Ottawa students, support staff and faculty.
-We handle complaints of discrimination and harassment under the Ontario Human Rights Code and the Occupational Health and Safety Act, with full impartiality.
+It handles complaints of discrimination and harassment under the Ontario Human Rights Code and the Occupational Health and Safety Act, with full impartiality.
 We strongly believe that raising awareness is the best way to prevent incidents.

 If you, or someone you know, is dealing with a situation of harassment or discrimination, feel free to contact us.
 Our services are confidential and we make every effort to advise and assist you.